vmware/weathervane/doc/userDocs/usersGuide.md

         * `./buildDockerImages.pl --private --host hostname --port 5001 --username yourUserName`
         * The script will prompt for password.

+If yourUserName contains special characters, such as the $ sign, wrap yourUserName in single quotes so it is passed as intended to the script.

 The process to build and push the images can take as long as an hour to complete.

 ## Using Weathervane<a name="using"></a>